 Along with finding the right school, getting medical insurance in Hong Kong belongs on the top of your list of priorities.

 Got questions about getting medical insurance cover in the city?
-We’re going to give you the full lowdown on:
+Here are the 8 most important tips related to buying healthcare insurance.

-Hong Kong has a well-established public healthcare system, ranked the most efficient globally by Bloomberg before the COVID-19 pandemic, and still the second-best across the globe in 2020.
+Hong Kong has a well-established public healthcare system, ranked the most efficient globally by Bloomberg before the COVID-19 pandemic, and was still the second-best globally in 2020.

 As long as you have a valid Hong Kong ID card, you’re eligible for the heavily subsidized rates at public hospitals.
 Anyone with permission to stay over 6 months will have an HKID.